 - Rendering is performed in a separate thread so the UI thread is free for use

 - Fully object oriented Delphi type design

 TGraphDisplay3D in shareware and commercial software?

-The component is free for use in free software.
-If you like it and use it in a shareware or commercial (or any other money making - advertising, in app. selling, etc.) product one of the licenses is required.
+The component comes with full source code and can be evaluated freely.
+If you like it and decide to use it in a freeware, shareware or commercial (or any other money making - advertising, in app. selling, etc.) product you need one of the licenses.

 If everything went smooth, you can access the TGraphDisplay3D component on 3delite's tab.

 - In project manager (in the upper-right corner by default), right-click on "Package1.dproj" and select "Add..."

 - Unit file name: click "Browse" and select "GraphDisplay3D.pas" and click "Ok"

 - Save the package with a different name.